Is Vaping Without Nicotine Addictive?

 Imagine you’re meeting some friends for a drink.
 Usually, you would step outside, cigarette in hand after you’ve finished your drink.
 You’re used to taking those regular breaks, having something to fiddle with your fingers and going through the motion of smoking.

 After you stop smoking, suddenly those little routines that you do while out on a lunch break end.
 And those rituals of smoking are part of what makes it more difficult to stop.

-Can You Get a Nicotine-Free Vape Juice?
+Where Can You Get A Nicotine-Free Vape Juice?

 As the vaping industry continues to grow, so do the nicotine-strength options and flavours, including nicotine-free.

 Some former smokers believe that nicotine is the reason for the damage cigarettes have done to their bodies and want to remove it completely.